isomerpages/psd-corp/press-room/speeches/_posts/2016-04-26-post-Speech by PM Lee Hsien Loong at the Administrative Service Dinner & Promotion Ceremony.md

 Distinguished Guests
 Ladies and Gentlemen

-1\.I am very happy to attend the Administrative Service Promotion Ceremony and Dinner again.
+1\.
+I am very happy to attend the Administrative Service Promotion Ceremony and Dinner again.
 I was supposed to come last year, but then I had my prostate operation and put it off.
 So this year, I have had one more year to think about my speech.

 **Benny Lim**